Seagate/cortx-k8s/GLOSSARY.md

 A Cylinder Volume Group, or CVG, is a collection of drives or block devices which CORTX utilizes as a unit of storage, all managed by a single Motr IO process.

+### Datacenter Technician (DT)

+Datacenter Technician (DT) - a person that is working at the datacenter.
+When it comes to working with the cluster, his/her primary responsibilities are: to install and cable the equipment, perform the initial configuration of each node and initiate cluster deployment

 ### Data Devices / Drives

 Block devices, HDDs, SDDs, or other types of storage devices addressable by `/dev/{device-name}` which CORTX uses to store user data.

+### Deployment

+Deployment - a process of software installation and configuration of the cluster.
+This process does not include installing the operating system and other tasks related to the Factory process.

+### Enclosure

+Enclosure - Seagate's Corvault or 5U84 enclosure (with "Thor" controllers) with maximum allowed number of the drives.
+Aim is to support the largest capacity drives available for given enclosure.
+The enclosure is equipped with two identical RBOD controllers.

+### Factory

+Factory - a Seagate or a 3rd-party (including vendor’s) facility, equipped and capable of manufacturing servers and/or enclosures using the approved hardware and software per specifications.

+### Field

+Field - customer (deployment) site.

 ### Finalizers